Swydo/custom-integrations/docs/guides/helloWorld.md

 const fields = [wordField, lengthField];
 ```

-Users can now create a table that shows _the length of each word, per word`_.
-Swydo will automatically detect each
+With these fields added users can create a table that shows _the length of each word, per word`_.
+Swydo will
-unique "word" in our response and show it along with "length".
+automatically detect each unique "word" in our connector's response and show it along with "length".

 | Word | Length |
 | --- | --- |